Step-by-step photo recipe: Moroccan fry bread (msemen/rghaif)

 Click on the first image to view as a slideshow.

-6 Responses to “Step-by-step photo recipe: Moroccan fry bread (msemen/rghaif)”
+9 thoughts on “Step-by-step photo recipe: Moroccan fry bread (msemen/rghaif)

 i am trying to find the recipe for stuffed spleen (rate) that i once had at a stall in the djmaa el fna a few years ago. i think it was stuffed with spiced rice and pine nuts, but to be honest i can’t remember very well, only that it was good. are you familiar with this dish, do you know how to make it?